 The Utes nearly knocked off Arizona State (20-19) last season but it won’t be easy going into Tempe and winning on Saturday night.
 A rebuilt Sun Devils’ defense has allowed only 20 points over the last two games.

 With nine weeks in the books, college football’s bowl and national title picture is starting to clear.
 The playoff committee will release its first projection on Tuesday this week, which should give fans, coaches and players a better idea of what the committee values heading into the final full month of the season.

 The new playoff format has added a new layer of intrigue, as four teams – instead of two – will have a shot at the national championship once the bowl pairings are announced in early December.

-While only five weeks are in the books, it’s never too early to start looking at what the bowl picture might hold for each conference and team this year.
-The post-Week 5 bowl projections are a mixture between picks for the next few weeks, how things would look if the season ended today, and the results from the first five weeks of action.
-Expect several changes over the next few weeks, especially as the heart of conference play arrives in October.
+With nine weeks are in the books, it’s never too early to start looking at what the bowl picture might hold for each conference and team this year.
+The post-Week 9 bowl projections are a mixture between picks for the next few weeks, how things would look if the season ended today, and the results from the first nine weeks of action.
+Expect several changes over the next few weeks.

 |New Orleans||Dec.
 20||Sun Belt vs.|

 | UL Lafayette vs.|

 |New Mexico||Dec.
 20||C-USA vs.|